 Okay, I'm not eating.

-I thought I have a hard time eating.
+Do I have a hard time eating?

-And sweet uh squid on my line when I'm catching fish.
+I use octopus and squid on my line when I'm catching fish.

 I've never been fishing.

-I don't know anything about this.
+I don't know anything about that.

-I grew up not eating calamari squid at all, and now I've grown to actually like it a lot.
+Yeah, you use a lot of squid, but I grew up not eating calamari squid at all, and now I've grown to actually like it a lot.

 Every seven years.

-All right, that's an Irish thing, because I don't remember mine ever changing.
+All right, that's an Irish thing because I don't remember mine ever changing.

 I've always liked it.

-I've always liked Coors Light.
+I've always liked Corslite.

 I've always liked corned beef and cabbage.